Non-Current Assets

 What does finite lived intangible assets - gross mean?

-The total original cost of intangible assets that have a limited lifespan, before subtracting accumulated amortization.
+The total cost of intangible assets with a limited useful life before amortization.